 Since the fall of 2017, IPDC has been working with member governments to develop a parks and recreation master plans.
 The development of these plans has involved establishing parks and recreation steering committees, researching the jurisdiction’s current and future conditions, analyzing the current state of the park systems, gathering substantial public input from park users and the steering committees, and developing a set of recommendations to help guide future growth of the park systems.
 See below for examples of parks and recreation plans created in coordination with IPDC.

 IPDC is working with the Town of Spindale to assist with the development of a system-wide parks and recreation master plan.
 Be on the lookout for the Spindale Parks and Recreation Survey, expected to be released in August!

 Town of Grover Parks and Recreation Master Plan

 The Grover Town Council adopted to Grover Parks and Recreation Master Plan on September 10, 2018.
 To view Grover’s plan, click here.

 Grover’s plan in the media: Grover looks to improve town park & Three things to know about proposed park plans in Grover – Shelby Star

 2018 Rutherfordton Parks and Recreation Master Plan

 The Rutherfordton Town Council adopted the 2018 Town of Rutherfordton Parks and Recreation Master Plan on June 6th.
-To see the Daily Courier article about the plan’s adoption, click here.
-If you would like to see the adopted Town of Rutherfordton Parks and Recreation Master Plan, click here.
+Click here to see the adopted Town of Rutherfordton Parks and Recreation Master Plan.

 Why Plan for Parks and Recreation?